kristoferlund/sui-wallet/README.md

 dfx deploy
 ```

-When asked to select a network, choose `regtest`.

 > [!TIP]
 > If you get a permissions error when deploying, you might need to set the execute
 > bit on the build script.